 - Must have an overall GPA that is in the top 35% of their class based on rankings within sophomore, within junior and within senior classes (if the cut-off for the top 35% is below 3.00, the applicant must have an overall GPA of at least 3.00 on a 4-point scale); and

 - Must have a psychology GPA that is at least 3.00 on a 4-point scale.

 The SDSU Psi Chi chapter meets at least twice a month in a joint meeting with the Psychology Club.
-Because there are no membership requirements for the psychology club, freshman and sophomores are encourage to be become active in the psychology club before they are eligible to apply for Psi Chi.
-Psi Chi and the psychology club are actively involved in service projects, fundraising and social events.
-The many of the Psi Chi members attend an international research conference each spring to network with other chapters, present their undergraduate research and meet faculty for potential graduate programs.
+Because there are no membership requirements for the Psychology Club, freshman and sophomores are encouraged to become active in the psychology club before they are eligible to apply for Psi Chi.
+Psi Chi and the Psychology Club are actively involved in service projects, fundraising and social events.
+Many of the Psi Chi members attend an international research conference each spring to network with other chapters, present their undergraduate research and meet faculty for potential graduate programs.

-The Psychology Club is open to all SDSU students and meets biweekly throughout the academic year.
-It allows students to socialize with one another while sharing their interest in psychology.
+The Psychology Club is open to all SDSU students and meets bi-weekly throughout the academic year.
+It allows students to socialize with one another while sharing their interests in psychology.
 The Psychology Club provides the opportunity for students to participate in community service and volunteer projects.
 Students also engage in professional development as they learn about internship options, student research opportunities and the graduate school preparation process.
 Club officers have an excellent opportunity to gain leadership experience.
-Please consider joining the Psychology Club.